RKelln/5-directions/public/writing/data_in_practice.md

 Notes:
 There are many fields with related challenges including museum, library and information sciences, art history as well as other preservation, conservation and knowledge keeping practices.
 Also relevant are the practice of ethics and data management used in journalism and science research, particularly experimental studies.
 Plus all the open source and open data movements.
 Don't be shy to reach out for help and integrate best practices.

-I wish there was more I could offer, but I too am at the start of this journey, so I am mainly able point out the footsteps of pioneers for us both to follow.
+I wish there was more I could offer, but I too am at the start of this journey, so I am mainly able to point out the footsteps of pioneers for us both to follow.

 <!-- .slide: id="fair-care-contexts" data-audio-src="../audio/data/36.ogg" data-background-image="../images/GOFAIR_logo.png" data-background-size="contain" data-background-opacity="0.6"-->